dhruvparamhans/random_notes/AND_OR_POPCNT.md

 Some supported, some others -- not.

 It was also a time, when non-Latin writing systems used second half of 8-bit ASCII table to accommodate non-Latin characters.
-There was several popular Cyrillic encodings, but KOI-8R is somewhat unique in comparison with them.
+There was several popular Cyrillic encodings, but KOI-8R (devised by Andrey ``ache'' Chernov) is somewhat unique in comparison with them.

 This is a KOI8-R table: